 Start multi sown wild rocket in early September in readiness to plant out in the following Spring.
 They will need to be potted on and kept under cover throughout the Winter.
 The rocket will crop until late June before it starts to flower.

 Use large module trays to sow two seeds per module.
-For Autumn sowing germinate indoors until shoots appear at which time transfer outside under cover.
-When plants reach around 3 inches in height transplant into rows with plants 3 inches apart.
-Cover the transplants with nets to protect from pigeons.
+For Autumn sowing germinate indoors until shoots appear at which time transfer outside undercover.
+When plants reach around 3 inches in height transplant into rows 50 cm apart with plants 5cm apart.
+Cover the transplants with nets to protect them from pigeons.